Learn About

 At the OTADCC we fight for assistance dog rights under UK law.
 Discrimination should never be considered normal.

-OTADCC made our voice heard at the UK Parliament & the Scottish Parliament.
+We work together with advocates to fight for equality.
+The OTADCC made our voice heard at the UK Parliament & the Scottish Parliament.

 We are currently involved in creating new protection for our community.